 Opening up your home to holidaymakers can be extremely lucrative, with data suggesting a short-term let in a major city like Sydney can yield 171 per cent more in weekly rent than a long-term rental1.
 However, vacation rentals aren’t without risks; property damage, theft or guests cutting keys to break in at a later date are all possible and should not be taken lightly.

-While some sites help to minimise the risks by encouraging guest reviews or offering host protection insurance, there are a number of other things you can do to help safeguard a rental property, such as installing a security alarm system and using smart locks.
-These security measures should be of particular priority for properties that are often empty outside peak periods, or those in remote locations not seen by passing neighbourhood traffic.
+While some sites help to minimise the risks by encouraging guest reviews or offering host protection insurance, there are a several measures you can take to help safeguard a rental property, such as installing a security alarm system and using smart locks.
+These security measures should be a priority for properties that are often empty outside peak periods, or those in remote locations not seen by passing neighbourhood traffic.

 Most holiday rental sites allow guests and hosts to review one another after a reservation is complete.
 This helps owners considering a booking, to make an informed decision about whether they should accept the booking.
 Remember, if you’re renting out your property, it’s a good idea to check if an applicant has received any reviews before you accept their booking.
 If another host has had a bad experience with that guest, chances are they will have written a review to warn others.

 As an additional measure to protect your home against damage, homeowners should consider adding a security deposit to their listing.
 Most holiday homes and hotels ask their guests to pay a security deposit before their stay, which is refunded in full shortly after their departure.
 This means that should a holidaymaker damage anything during their stay, the owner isn’t out of pocket and doesn’t have to worry about chasing money retrospectively.